The Genie guide to broadband and phone deals

 You’ll also notice several other sections for each available deal in our comparison tables.
 If you can see some red text below one, this is a special limited time offer.
 These can be anything from free months of broadband to high street vouchers or other freebies.
 Special offers can be fantastic – just remember to ask yourself, will you really get value from them?

 The last thing we’ll point out here is the ‘reviews’ link, where you’ll find hundreds of customer reviews of each of the leading broadband suppliers.
-And if you’re still unsure of how to proceed, you can always ‘Ask the Genie’ a specific question and one of our broadband experts will reply for you via our forums.
 If you'd like more specific information about selecting a broadband package, please visit our guide to comparing broadband.

 Beyond phone and broadband